Nyholm/workshop-state-machines/README.md

 # Workshop: Knowing your State Machines

-The symfony-x branches uses the Workflow component.
+The *symfony* branch uses the Workflow component.

 ## Run